browserengineering/book/book/scheduling.md

 if __name__ == "__main__":
     while True:
         # ...
-        browser.tabs[browser.active_tab].task_runner.run()
+        browser.active_tab.task_runner.run()
 ```

+The `TaskRunner` allows us to choose when exactly different tasks are
+handled.
+Here, I've chosen to check for user events between every
+`Task` the browser runs, which makes our browser more responsive when
-Here I've chosen to only run tasks on the active tab, which means
+there are lots of tasks.
+I've also chosen to only run tasks on the
-background tabs can't slow our browser down.
+active tab, which means background tabs can't slow our browser down.

 With this simple task runner, we can now queue up tasks and execute them
 later.
 For example, right now, when loading a web page, our browser